Why Feedback Cultures Fail — and What Systems Need Instead

 • question privately

-• don’t disrupt the narrative
+• do not disrupt the narrative

 This is one reason clarity is not alignment.